 Personal Trainer's Education

 Look for a trainer who values education.
 Look for a college degree in kinesiology, exercise physiology, biology, pre-med, or a related field.
 There is absolutely no substitute for the investment of time, money, and energy of going to college to learn from professors, in labs.
+Degrees take years to earn, and certs usually require a few weeks of study.

 Unfortunately, there are trainers with degrees who aren’t good at being a trainer or aren’t good people.
 Likewise, there are competent, good hearted trainers out there without degrees.
 In this case, AND in the case of trainers with a degree, you want to see a certification or multiple certifications from NSCA, ACSM, ACE, or The Cooper Institute.
 There are many many other certifications out there (hundreds!) but these are the best.